winngwephyo9/TestingNote/README.md

         });
         await fetchAllCategoryData(parsedWSCenID, [...new Set(allIds)]);

+        // Step 6: Build the tree UI
         buildAndPopulateCategorizedTree();

-        scene.add(object);
+        // Step 7: Add model to scene, frame it scene.add(object);
         frameObject(object);
+        updateInfoPanel();
     } catch (error) {
         console.error('Failed to initialize the viewer:', error);
         if (loaderTextElement) loaderTextElement.textContent = `Error loading model: ${modelKey}.`;
     } finally {
-        if (loaderContainer) loaderContainer.style.display = 'none';
+        // Hide the loader when done, regardless of success or failure if (loaderContainer) loaderContainer.style.display = 'none';
     }
 }

 /**
  * @function parseObjHeader
- * @description Fetches an OBJ file and reads the first line to parse metadata.
+ * @description Fetches an OBJ file and reads the first line to parse metadata
+ * (WSCenID and PJNo) from a comment.
  * @param {string} filePath - The full path to the .obj file.
  */
 async function parseObjHeader(filePath) {